xrp-project/XRP/README.md

 * Modified WiredTiger (based on v4.4.0) with XRP support
 * My-YCSB: An efficient YCSB benchmark written in C++ for WiredTiger

-Also, there are four specialized versions of BPF-KV.
+There are also four specialized versions of BPF-KV.
 We use them to evaluate the performance of SPDK and io_uring with both closed-loop and open-loop load generators.

 ## Getting Started